peadalmeida/dotfiles/README.md

 # dotfiles
-:wrench: .files to get my work environment ready in just a few moments — atom, zsh, git, debian setup, gnome configs.
+:wrench: .files to get my work environment ready in just a few moments — sublimetext, zsh, git, debian setup, gnome configs.

 ### What is set up?

-- [Solarized Light](http://ethanschoonover.com/solarized) as the colorscheme for terminal
+- [Solarized Dark](http://ethanschoonover.com/solarized) as the colorscheme for terminal
-- [Atom](https://atom.io/) as your core editor
+- [Sublime Text 3](https://www.sublimetext.com/) as your core editor
 - [Zsh](http://www.zsh.org/) as your shell
 - [Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh) for managing your zsh configuration